TheSuperMighty/MightyIO-iOS-Pod/README.md

 2. Import the Mighty to your project: `#import <MightyIO-iOS-Pod/Mighty.h>`
 3. Before instantiating Mighty you must first register at http://themighty.io
 * Create an account.
-* Add a game (the name of your game must match your bundleIdentifier).
+* Add a game
-* Add items to your game
+* Add an item to your game and set it to be the test item.
 4. In your AppDelegate in the didFinishLaunchingWithOptions method instantiate the Mighty:

     ```objective-c